mattstub/FS25-Mod-Monitor/README.md

 ```

 ## Prerequisites
 - Python 3.7 or higher
-- FTP or SFTP access to your G-Portal server
+- FTP or SFTP access to your Gaming Host server
 - Discord webhook for notifications
 - PythonAnywhere account (free or paid) or local machine/Raspberry Pi

 ## License
 MIT License - feel free to use and modify for your needs.

 ## Support
 For issues or questions:
 - Open an issue on GitHub
 - Check existing issues for solutions
-- Review the detailed setup instructions in `SETUP_INSTRUCTIONS.md`
+- Read the [Wiki](/wiki/Home.md) for detailed instructions and troubleshooting